Loading

 How to register a foreign vehicle in France

-Registering a car or motorcycle from abroad has never been easier.
+Registering a car or motorbike from abroad has never been easier.
 Take advantage of our free guide to understand the procedure in detail.
 For Benzin buyers, we're always here to help! par TeamBenzin

 Registering a vehicle in France from the European Union

-Agreements between European Union countries greatly facilitate procedures and reduce costs, thanks in particular to no customs duties or VAT.
+Agreements between the countries of the European Union greatly facilitate procedures and reduce costs, thanks in particular to no customs duties or VAT payments.

 a) If the vehicle is less than 30 years old